How to Get an 850 Credit Score

 How to get a perfect credit score

-Reaching a perfect credit score takes consistent effort, but there are some simple steps you can take right away that will put you on the path toward success.
+Reaching a perfect credit score takes consistent effort, but you can take some simple steps to start down the path toward success.

 Pay bills on time

 Because your payment history accounts for 35% of your score, you should never miss a payment.
-Even a single late payment will have lasting credit consequences and can drop your score significantly.
-Payment history is so important because it shows lenders your ability to repay your debts.
+Even a single late payment could have lasting credit consequences and could drop your score significantly.
+You can set up automatic payments to ensure you don’t forget to make payments.
+Creating a budget can help you have enough funds to cover automatic payments and improve your credit score in the process.

 Pay off your balance in full